Fact-checking: Fake news and social media

 The adaptation of social media as a legitimate and commonly used platform has created extensive concerns for fake news in this domain.
 The spread of fake news via social media platforms such as Facebook, Twitter and Instagram presents the opportunity for extremely negative effects on society therefore new fields of research regarding fake news detection on social media is gaining momentum.
 However, fake news detection on social media presents challenges that renders previous data mining and detection techniques inadequate.
 As such, researchers are calling for more work to be done regarding fake news as characterized against psychology and social theories and adapting existing data mining algorithms to apply to social media networks.
 Further, multiple scientific articles have been published urging the field further to find automatic ways in which fake news can be filtered out of social media timelines.

+Methodology

+Lateral reading, or getting a brief overview of a topic from lots of sources instead of digging deeply into one, is a popular method professional fact-checkers use to quickly get a better sense of the truth of a particular claim.

+Digital tools and services commonly used by fact-checkers include, but are not limited to: